mworion/dbus-cpu/doc/installation/index.rst

 Driver installation
 ===================
-.. note:: The driver does not do any setup of your BMS/Battery.
-You need to have
-          a working battery system before you start.

-.. note:: The driver is not a replacement for a BMS.
-It is a tool to monitor your
-          battery system.
-You should always have a working BMS based on CAN installed and active.

 .. warning:: The driver is only tested with Venus OS > 3.00 and < v3.3.
 It will
              not work with Venus OS other than that.
-Secondly it is only tested with Seplos BMS hardware v2 and firmware 16.06.
-I do not know if it works with version 3 of the hardware.

 Install or update over SSH
 ^^^^^^^^^^^^^^^^^^^^^^^^^^